will-terra/users-manager/README.md

 docker-compose run --rm backend bash -lc "bundle exec rails db:create db:migrate db:seed"
 ```

-5. Visit the frontend and register a new user (first user will become admin).
+5. Visit the frontend and register a new user.
+Note: the first user created in the application is automatically assigned the `admin` role.
 Login will redirect to `/admin/dashboard` for admins and `/profile` for regular users.

+6. Sample CSV for import: a sample users file is included at `backend/public/users.csv`.
+You can import this file using the frontend Import page (Admin → Import) — either upload the file directly from your host or use the backend-served path when the backend is running (the file is available from the backend public folder).

 ## Frontend: dev and build